AgentMC/Sao20/Translate/En/Intro.md

 It seemed that the course of events was rushing too fast but there was a reason for that.

-This warfare later called the "Rebellion of Four Empires " began as the four emperors governing the four empires of the Human World, issued an imperial edict against the Human World Union Council just set up one month ago declaring that they are rebels who raided the Axiom Church and let their directly reporting Konoe army to invade Central Cathedral.
+This warfare later called the "Rebellion of Four Empires " began as the four emperors governing the four empires of the Human World, issued imperial edicts against the Human World Union Council just set up one month ago declaring that they are rebels who raided the Axiom Church and let their directly reporting Konoe army to invade Central Cathedral.

 Knights and soldiers of the Konoe Army were not absolute enemies like Red Knights who have attacked in the time of a Foreign World War, but people living in the same Centoria city.
 Therefore, their sacrifice must be kept to a minimum ── that was the intention of Kirito, the appointed Prime Swordsman of Human World Union Council.